Reposition your view of paradise with a transatlantic or transpacific cruise.

 There are historical sites across the Atlantic and Pacific to behold, such as Old San Juan in Puerto Rico with streets lined with blooming green trees.
 Or get an intimate look into Anne Frank's house in Amsterdam.

-A transatlantic cruise lets you see the architectural and cultural influence of Europe on the Americas and then view the Old World's masterpieces for yourself on other side of the ocean.
+A transatlantic cruise lets you see the architectural and cultural influence of Europe on the Americas and then view the original masterpieces for yourself on the other side of the ocean.
 See the Cathedral of San Juan in Puerto Rico and the 14th-century Gothic Basilica of Santa Maria in Barcelona.

 Whether you're lounging on the beach or on board the ship, the oceans of the Atlantic and the Pacific hold plenty of opportunity for adventure.